hocgin/ErrorKit/README.md

 - `recoverySuggestion: String?`
 - `helpAnchor: String?`

 However, since all of these properties are optional, you won’t get any compiler errors if you forget to implement them.
 Worse, only `errorDescription` affects `localizedDescription`.
-Fields like `failureReason` and `recoverySuggestion` are ignored, while `helpAnchor` is rarely used today.
+Fields like `failureReason` and `recoverySuggestion` are ignored, while `helpAnchor` is rarely used nowadays.

 This makes `LocalizedError` both confusing and error-prone.